 - Even though mental illness affects so many people, stigma remains.
 We can change this by promoting awareness, and by continuing to educate ourselves on mental health, mental illness, and the experience of those living with these conditions.
 Get involved!
 There are many events throughout the year where we can show support and help stop the stigma.

 Mental Health Resources

 - Developing mental health resources is a top priority for Jumo Health.
-Our portfolio to date contains the following:
+Check out our online store and blog posts about:

 - Childhood depression

 - 5 ways to help cope with depression

 Our ability to provide a platform by which individuals can share their stories is what builds community and distinguishes it from a website.
 I am reminded of a quote from our blog post to mark suicide prevention month; the quote is from a colleague who chose this platform to tell her story and whose words underscore the importance of personal storytelling: